Matt Hampson: Charitable work

 Hampson divides his time between raising money for spinal care both for himself and others, and UK charity Spinal Research, coaching youngsters at Oakham School, physiotherapy sessions and has written columns for Rugby World magazine, The Leicester Mercury and International Rugby News.
-He is particularly supported by his sister Amy, her boyfriend Adam Wheatley and former England U21 captain Matt Cornwell.
+He has been supported by former England U21 captain Matt Cornwell.

 In 2011 the Matt Hampson trust gained full charity status and became the Matt Hampson Foundation.
 Matt works with the foundation to provide advice, support and relief for anyone suffering serious injury or disability which has arisen from any cause, but in particular from participation in or training for any sport, sporting activity or other form of physical education or recreation.
 Matt regularly visits beneficiaries, schools and societies where he gives advice and motivational talks taken from his own experiences.

 Hampson was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for voluntary and charitable service, and received his award from the Princess Anne in a ceremony at Windsor Castle in February 2022.

 Get Busy Living Centre

 Hampson's ambition was to create a dedicated physical rehabilitation centre for sufferers of serious injuries through sports-accidents, resulting in life-changing conditions with long-term effects including permanent disability, to help them to recover to the best of their abilities.
 An upstairs gym area has therapy space and equipment, with ground-level refreshments and a community space for participants to spend time with their families and to share experiences.
 A garden area provides a social space outdoors.

 Work started in November 2016 on the site of an old aircraft hangar in countryside at Burrough on the Hill, near Melton Mowbray, Leicestershire, England, and the new facility was opened officially on 2 October 2018.
 Long-term plans are for more Get Busy Living Centres elsewhere in England, and possibly another abroad.

-Two wheelchair-accessible lodges at the Centre were completed in 2022, providing self-contained accommodation for newly-injured competitors and their families or carers.
+Two wheelchair-accessible lodges at the centre were completed in 2022, providing self-contained accommodation for newly injured competitors and their families or carers.